pnp/AdaptiveCards-Templates/samples/benefits/README.md

 ## Summary

 Design for presenting news and company updates with numerous referenced articles or posts.
+This design is for showcasing quick view design option with the Viva Connections dashboard.

 ![picture of the extension in action](assets/card.png)